 Another night, Laban came to me.

-He put a small pouch into my hands.
+He placed a small pouch into my hands.
 In the firelight, I saw a symbol embossed on it.
 A figurine.
-A naked man and woman entwined.
+A naked man and naked woman entwined.
 The woman had her arms around his neck and her lips were sucking on his.
 She had hoisted her legs to grip him hard around the waist, behind his buttocks.
 She was joined securely to him at the loins.

 “What means this?”
 I asked.